 During the ceremony, one of our bridesmaids, Vanessa Lucero, sang “Nothing Can Change This Love” accompanied by Josie’s brother, Ethan Bodle, on guitar while we were signing the registrar documents.
 We incorporated some uniquely Scottish Traditions like ring warming and drinking whisky from a Quaich, poured by Brett’s dad and Josie’s brother Tristan.

 We wanted to make sure everyone in the bridal party was able to pick a dress that they felt comfortable wearing, we thought that was more important than dictating everyone wear something super specific.
 Also, having a variety of dresses in different colours and textures captured the sort of vintage/boho/dreamy vibe.
 Even though the bridal party was scattered across all corners of the US, from California, New York, North Carolina and Boston and everyone was shopping for their dresses separately, it all seemed to come together quite nicely on the big day.

 Wedding Planner Stationery

-All stationary, Save-the-Date photo and design, Letter-pressed Invitations, Hand-drawn map of Event Locations, Programs, Bottle Labels, Sweatshirt prints, luggage tag favors and place cards were designed by Brett Hartsfield, the groom.
+All stationery, Save-the-Date photo and design, Letter-pressed Invitations, Hand-drawn map of Event Locations, Programs, Bottle Labels, Sweatshirt prints, luggage tag favours and place cards were designed by Brett Hartsfield, the groom.